 While I am not much of a crafter, I do love process art.
-We do lots of projects as a family so I thought I would create a round up of our favourite process art activities for kids.
+We do lots of projects as a family so I thought I would create a round up of our favourite process art activities for kids of different ages.

 Process Art Activities for Toddlers